RubaoChen/my-portfolio-8208a/content/pages/index.md

     subtitle: Data Analyst.
 Market researcher
     text: >
       Hi , I am Rubao Chen, an experienced data analyst and market researcher.
-      This website showcases  data analysis projects I did using Python, SQL, R and Tableau.
+      This website showcases  some data analysis projects I did using Python, SQL, R and Tableau.

       Please contact me if you want to work with me!